 The most famous Theaters in Belgrade

-Founded in the later half of the 19th century, it is located on the Republic Square, at the corner of Vasina and Francuska Street.
-In 1868, National Theater in Belgrade was founded.
-Belgrade, which was only one step on the path of its development in that moment, back in 1968 there were three faculties, one full and one incomplete high school, higher school for women, National Library, National Museum, National Reading Room, First singing society, the State printing office, and that was a time for first emancipated theater.
+In 1868 National Theater has been born.
+Belgrade back then has been only one step on the path of its development.
+Back in 1968 there were three faculties, one full and one incomplete high school, higher school for women.
+Then National Library, National Museum, National Reading Room, First singing society, the State printing office, and that was a time for first emancipated theater.
 It had 2 stages, and you could see performances of drama, opera and ballet acts.
 Nowadays this is the place where you can book your seat and enjoy in world class Opera performance.

-Theater: Pozoriste na Terazijama
+Theater Pozoriste na Terazijama

-Pozoriste na Terazijama which on local language means Theater in the Terazije Street, is the only musical theater in the region It was established on 23 December 1949.
-In the first twenty years of existence, the repertoire consisted of operettas and comedies, and in 60-ies of the last century they performed first licensed musicals: “Oklahoma” (1966), “West Side Story” (1968) and “Kiss Me, Kate” (1969).
+Good to know: Pozoriste na Terazijama on local language means Theater in the Terazije Street.
+It is the only musical theater in the whole region.
+It was established on 23 December 1949.
+In the first twenty years of existence the repertoire consisted of operettas and comedies.
+In the 60-ies of the last century they performed first licensed musicals: “Oklahoma” (1966), “West Side Story” (1968) and “Kiss Me, Kate” (1969).
 After more than 280 premieres, Terazije today is positioned as an authentic cultural institution whose performances annually host more than 80 000 visitors.
-In the last ten years as one of its programming strategy, “ Terazije “ implemented a training program for its artistic staff, in cooperation with the magazine “Orchestra” and the American school “The Jacob’s Pillow.
+In the last ten years as one of its programming strategy, “ Terazije “ implemented a training program for its artistic staff in cooperation with the magazine “Orchestra” and the American school “The Jacob’s Pillow.
 Check more about them while in Belgrade.